 Tax season can be very stressful time for small business owners.
-You’ve probably spent the year maintaining and growing your business and doing all the right things.
-But as an entrepreneur focusing on your vision, keeping track of accounting back office functions sometimes takes the back burner.
-So, you filed an extension, great!
-But you still must organize all your financial records for your tax preparation.
+Even so, you’ve probably spent the year maintaining and growing your business and doing all the right things.
+As an entrepreneur focusing on your vision, keeping track of accounting back office functions sometimes takes the back burner.
+But, you filed an extension, which is great!
+Now its time to organize all your financial records for tax preparation.

 With these five tips and some breathing relaxation, you can get through it!

-- List all your bank, credit card, payment processing accounts such as PayPal, Square and Shopify.
-By listing these accounts you can ensure you have all the key information to get your books ready.
-Also, if you will be using a bookkeeping professional, these are some of their first questions: how many bank accounts, credit cards and loans does your business currently have?
+- List all your bank, credit card and payment processing accounts, for instance PayPal, Square and Shopify.
+By listing these accounts, you can be sure to have all the key information to prepare your taxes.
+These are the first items you will need if you are using a professional bookkeeping service to help with your tax preparation.

-- Organize all forms of payment received from customers and payment processing accounts mentioned in point number 1, along with any 1099-K and 1099-MISC forms, etc.
+- Organize all forms of payment received from the accounts in point number 1.
+For this, be sure to include any 1099-K and 1099-MISC forms, etc. This reflects your income.

-- List any expenses or contributions made to your business that did not go through any of your financial accounts.
-This is important and very beneficial in tax preparation for your bottom-line.
-For example, you can include contributions of property or other expenses made at the time you were setting up the businesses and before opening a bank account.
-These expenses can include incorporation related expense, travel costs, meals, personal computer, office supplies including business-related Amazon orders.
-The best way to do this is to maintain a simple spreadsheet.
+- Outline all expenses, including contributions made to your business that did not go through any of your financial accounts.
+This is important because it will reflect on your bottom-line.
+These expenses can include incorporation costs, business travel and meals, personal computer and office supplies used for business including Amazon orders.
+The best way to do this, for instance, is to maintain a simple spreadsheet.
 Remember to include any expenses before opening up your business accounts!

-- We recommend looking through your personal bank and credit card statements and compile the list for review with your tax adviser to check the deduct-ability.
+- Collect your personal bank and credit card statements for review with your tax adviser to check the “deduct-ability”.
 You want to be as thorough as possible to avoid leaving out any expenses that can be deducted from your tax return.
-In other words, an accurate record of what it costs to run your business will be valuable later when assessing profitability in making business decisions.
+In other words, an accurate record of business costs will be valuable later when assessing profitability.

-- This is also a great time to start thinking about systems.
-Do you need to consider a web software to help you stay organized or are you still operating properly using a spreadsheet program such as Excel?
+- This is a great time to start thinking about systems.
+Do you need to consider a web software to help you stay organized?
 There are several free services such as WaveApps and other paid options such as QuickBooks Online and Xero.
-You don’t have to go through this selection alone.
-You can always count on us to guide these decisions to incorporate the systems that make the most sense for your small business.
+You don’t have to go through this selection of financial systems alone.